How much does a painter and decorator earn?

 Affordable painter and decorator insurance from Protectivity

-At Protectivity, we provide affordable painter and decorator insurance cover specialising in small businesses.
-Our policies include public liability, products liability, commercial legal protection, and employers’ liability if you hire other people.
+Our policies include public liability as standard with the option to add employers’ liability if you hire other people and all-risk insurance which can include a combination of plant and tools cover and contractors works insurance.
 That way, when unforeseen circumstances occur, you and your business won’t end up out of pocket.

 Take two minutes today to take a closer look at our painter and decorator insurance policies.